tudordavidz/calendar-domain-api/README.md

 1. **Install the package**

-If you are developing this package locally and want to test it in another project, run:
+If you are developing this package locally and want to test it in another project:

 Navigate to calendar-domain: cd path/to/calendar-domain <br>
 Run in calendar-domain directory: npm link <br>